yacinecheikh/colibri/PROTOCOL.md

 Addresses are encoded as Message lists on the Colibri server.
 Each Message is a JSON message encrypted with the public key on the address.

 Messages can contain human readable text, or other types of messages specific to Colibri, like a Room access details (Invite).
+These types of messages are not specified yet.

 Messages are only deleted by the server when told to do so by the client.